top of page

 1. Toe Taps (Tibialis Anterior Activation)

-• Sit in a chair with feet flat
+• Sit in a chair with your feet flat on the ground.

-• Repeat 2–3 rounds
+• Repeat for 2–3 rounds.

 2. Heel Walking

-• Walk on your heels for 20–30 seconds
+• Walk on your heels for 20–30 seconds.

-• Rest and repeat for 3 sets
+• Rest and repeat for 3 sets.

 3. Calf Raises

-• Stand with feet hip-width apart
+• Stand with your feet hip-width apart.

-• Rise up onto your toes, then lower slowly
+• Rise up onto your toes, then lower slowly.

-• Perform 2–3 sets of 10–15 reps
+• Perform 2–3 sets of 10–15 repetitions.

 4. Single Leg Glute Bridge

-• Lie on your back with one leg extended
+• Lie on your back with one leg extended.

 • Hold for 3 seconds.
-Repeat 8–10 reps per leg
+Repeat for 8–10 reps per leg.

 5. Foam Rolling (Calves and Soleus)

-• Roll each lower leg for 60 seconds, 1–2 times per day
+• Roll each lower leg for 60 seconds, 1–2 times per day.

 Case Study: Jake, 29, Recreational Runner with Shin Splints

-Our program included:
+Our program for Jake included:

-• 2-week running rest with cross-training
+• A 2-week running rest period with cross-training.

-• Gait retraining to reduce heel strike force
+• Gait retraining to reduce heel strike force.

-• Return-to-run protocol over 4 weeks
+• A return-to-run protocol over 4 weeks.

 Frequently Asked Questions